lkesteloot/unsong/unsong.md

 Now he stood in front of a pair of gates, twice the height of a man, made of some metal that had long since tarnished into a uniform black.
 They were set in a great rectangular doorframe, and the doorframe was set in a flat stone surface that stretched past the borders of the scene.
 It was unclear if it was a floor, ceiling, or wall, and Santoni did not appear to be standing on any particular surface.
 The doors and their frame were filled with sinuous sculptures of writhing men and women whose faces seemed to be melting into nightmarishly distorted expressions.
 The intricacy of the work was astounding, like a thousand sculptors had worked on it for a thousand years to get every detail right.
 Written on them in Gothic blackletter were the words ABANDON ALL HOPE, YE WHO ENTER HERE.
 Above them was also a banner reading WELCOME, NATIONAL GEOGRAPHIC.

 “Welcome,” Santoni told his audience.
 His voice sounded thin and reedy, and nobody who watched the Broadcast came away thinking Santoni was doing this of his own free will.
 There were no visible bruises, but he still looked traumatized.
-“Me and some of my…old crew…have come here to show you a…very special National Geographic special on…Hell.”
+“Me and some of my... old crew... have come here to show you a... very special National Geographic special on...
+Hell.”

 There was a soundtrack, but it was the same kind of anti-music I had heard once before on a recording of Thamiel’s audience with the president.
 I wished there were subtitles so I could have turned it off.